bgpdata/bgpdata/README.md

 ## Quick Demo

-Shown below is an exemplary lookup of AS714, Apple Inc.
+Shown below is an example lookup of AS714, Apple Inc.
 <br><br>
 <img src="preview.png" height="350" />